aroberge/friendly-traceback-docs/docs/source/syntax_tracebacks_en_3.10.rst

     -->4: None = 1
           ^

-    `None` is a constant in Python; you cannot assign it a value.
+    `None` is a constant in Python; you cannot assign it a different value.

-(22) Assign to math operation
+(24) Assign to math operation
 -----------------------------

 .. code-block:: none